mkaomwakuni/M-Sokko/README.md

 To set up the project and run the application locally, follow these steps:

 1. Clone the repository to your local machine using the following command:

+2. Open the project in Android Studio.

+3. Build the project to download the necessary dependencies and libraries.

+4. Connect your Android device or start an emulator.

+5. Click the "Run" button in Android Studio to launch the application on the connected device or emulator.

+## Usage

+Once the application is running, you can use it to manage your e-commerce store's inventory.
+Here are some instructions to get you started:

+1. Sign up for a new account or log in with your existing credentials.
+2. Navigate through the different sections of the application to manage products, track inventory, and handle orders.
+3. Use the reporting feature to generate sales reports and monitor inventory levels.

+Feel free to explore the application and customize it to fit your specific e-commerce store needs!

+## Contributing

+We welcome contributions to the Inventory e-Store APK project.
+If you encounter any issues or have suggestions for improvements, please submit them through GitHub's issue tracker.
+Additionally, if you'd like to contribute code, you can fork the repository, make your changes, and submit a pull request.

+## License

+The Inventory e-Store APK is licensed under the [MIT License](LICENSE).
+You are free to modify and distribute the application in accordance with the terms of the license.